vechain/thorify/README.md

 The RESTful API of Thor is different with Ethereum's JSON-RPC, therefore, there are some methods in web3 are not supported by thorify, feel free to open an issue discuss the features.

-There is a possibility that when you trying to call `sendTransaction` or `send` functions, thorify will return `Method not supported` under version 0.3.1, due to account module will check the private key associated with `from` field.
-After upgrade to version 0.3.1 or newer, thorify will show `The private key corresponding to from filed can't be found in local eth.accounts.wallet ` to make an error more specific.

 ### Subscriptions support

 Need thor@v1.0.2 and later to work with subscription module.